kamilrybacki/Phaistos/docs/nodiscovery.md

         "age": {
             "type": "int",
             "description": "The age of the person",
-            "validators": """
-                if value < 18:
-                    raise ValueError("The age must be at least 18")
+            "validator": 'if value < 18: raise ValueError("The age must be at least 18")'
-            """
         },
         "email": {
             "type": "str",